PicNet/Centazio/src/readme.md

 - Promote:
   - support full promote (entire list), i.e. delete all and recreate

+- Cloud
+  - Use Code Generators to generate Lambda/Azure function wrappers

 # Developer Guidelines:

+## Code Style
+- 2 tab spaces
+- Braces on same line
+- Avoid long camme-case names.
+Methods should be short so having ugly variableNamesThatAddNoValueInAShortContext should be avoided.
+- Class names and method names can be descriptive, allowing for short/concise variables
+- Use implicitly typed variables where possible
+- Use `is null` / `is not null` instead of `== null` / `!= null`

 ## Logging
 - Logging should prefer lower case.
 When describing code (classes, etc) then proper casing is allowed